 Many groups were hiking here when we went, but all of them stopped at the saddle and enjoyed the lakes.
 The route from the saddle up to the summit of Smutwood Peak looks long and steep, but it’s easier and shorter than it looks.

 Continue on past Birdwood and around the two lakes to your right.
 At about 7.5 km, your ascent truly begins.
 You have another 1.5 km to go of scrambling and climbing.
-From the two lakes to the true summit took our group between 45 minutes to one hour.
-We had a pretty fast group.
+From the two lakes to the true summit took our group between 45 minutes to one hour – but we had a pretty fast group.

 Keep pushing for the summit and enjoy the views.
 Once you reach it, the views are amazing, and you’ll see Mount Smuts and Mount Birdwood.
 You’ll even be able to see Tent Ridge if you look hard enough.